-Moreover, we may face additional generic or other drug product competition sooner than we anticipate for Twirla or our other product candidates, which would potentially limit their commercial success.
-We believe that we may be eligible for three years of FDA marketing exclusivity for Twirla and our other product candidates.
+Moreover, we may face additional generic or other drug product competition sooner than we anticipate for Twirla or our other potential product candidates, which would potentially limit their commercial success.
+We believe that we may be eligible for three years of FDA marketing exclusivity for Twirla and our other potential product candidates.
 The FDCA provides a period of three years of marketing exclusivity for an NDA, Section 505(b)(2) NDA or supplement to an existing NDA for a drug product that contains a previously approved active moiety, if new clinical investigations, other than bioavailability or bioequivalence studies, were conducted or sponsored by the applicant and are determined by the FDA to be essential to the approval of the application.
-This three year marketing exclusivity, however, does not protect drug products from all competition.
+This three-year marketing exclusivity, however, does not protect drug products from all competition.
 For instance, it does not protect against the approval of a full NDA.
 It also would only protect against the approval of a product that contains the same conditions of approval as our product candidates.
-We may not receive the three year exclusivity for any of our product candidates, and, even if we do, it may not adequately protect us from competition.
+We may not receive the three-year exclusivity for any of our product candidates, and, even if we do, it may not adequately protect us from competition.
 Competition that our product candidates may face from generic or similar versions of our product candidates could materially and adversely impact our future revenue, profitability and cash flows and substantially limit our ability to obtain a return on the investments we have made in those product candidates.

 If Twirla is approved, but does not achieve an adequate level of acceptance by prescribers, third-party payors and patients, we may not generate sufficient revenue and we may not be able to achieve or sustain profitability.
-Our efforts to educate prescribers, patients and third party payors on the benefits of Twirla may require significant resources and may never be successful.
+Our efforts to educate prescribers, patients and third-party payors on the benefits of Twirla may require significant resources and may never be successful.
 Even if we are able to demonstrate and maintain a competitive advantage over our competitors and become profitable, if the market for hormonal contraceptives fails to achieve expected future growth or decreases, we may not generate sufficient revenue or sustain profitability.
+Our ability to generate sufficient revenue from Twirla will also be dependent on our ability to support the commercial demand for Twirla and we cannot assure you that we along with our manufacturing partner Corium will be able to complete validation of our commercial manufacturing successfully and in a timely manner, and, ultimately, adequately meet the commercial demand for Twirla, if approved.